This post is an excerpt from my 2020 software developer pay analysis. Read the rest of the analysis here.

 Here we can see some of the other factors contributing to the pay advantage for fully-remote developers:

-• years of professional coding experience,
+years of professional coding experience

-Combined with other confounding variables, these account for 12.5 percentage points of the 21.9 percentage point pay advantage.
+a developer has within their organization (their decision making power over new technology purchases)Combined with other confounding variables, these account for 12.5 percentage points of the 21.9 percentage point pay advantage.

 Much of the apparent premium earned by remote developers is in fact driven by seniority and tenure.
 These are older, more experienced developers who either prefer to work remote or whose organizations grant them that privilege.